rinkug/ideas-rinku-personal/what-is-psip.md

 4. Many scientific teams have an inherent skepticism about formal, heavyweight approaches that might significantly delay their current scientific activities or require large investments before seeing benefits.

-Keeping in mind the above observations, for any productivity or sustainability improvements to be successful, they MUST BE incremental and integrated into the primary feature development process.
-And in this context, a lightweight, adaptable, iterative and informal approach to improving developer productivity and software sustainability is necessary.
-Such an approach is PSIPs!
+Keeping in mind the above observations, for any productivity or sustainability improvements to be successful, *must be incremental, iterative and integrated into the primary feature development process*.
+With this focus in mind, the *Productivity and Sustainability Improvement Planning (PSIP)* software process impovement (SPI) method was envisoned for scientific software teams.

+# How should I get started with PSIP?

+The ECP-IDEAS PSIP team has a [PSIP repository](https://github.com/bssw-psip/practice-guides/blob/master/README.md) which would is an ideal place to start learning about PSIPs.
+If you are new to PSIPs, the user guides in the repository will help you get started with the process.

-# What does PSIPs entail?
+# What does improving processes through PSIPs entail?

 PSIPs is very lightweight.

-PSIP utilizes progress tracking cards (PTC).
-Progress tracking cards are concise visual aids that record your goals, deliverables, and milestones to internally compare your team's progress toward an intended goal.
-PSIP PTCs are not meant to be external assessments or evaluation tools.
+At the core of a PSIP is a simple progress tracking card (PTC).
+Progress tracking cards are concise visual aids that record your intended goals, deliverables, and milestones.
+You create a PTC so that you can progressively compare your team's progress toward an intended goal.

+Note that PSIP PTCs are not meant to be external assessments or evaluation tools.
+A PTC is meant to be used internally in your team for your own progress tracking.

 PSIP can help develop best practices and the use of PTCs will help keep track of your progress toward an objective.
 You can also use or share PTCs when communicating to other teams about your goals and how you know when you will have met your objectives.

+The [PSIP repository](https://github.com/bssw-psip/practice-guides/blob/master/README.md) has a collection of PTC cards for you to explore.
+Several of these existing PTC cards have been used by teams successfully.
+You can choose to select a PTC card for the objective/goal that you want to focus on.
+You can also choose a PTC card, customize it to meet your timeline and priorities.

 # When should I practice PSIP?

 Of course PSIP can be initiated at anytime, and we find PSIP is especially helpful when you or your team are 1) onboarding new team members unfamiliar with your current process, 2) your code has a new set of users/collaborators who need to understand your process for version control, and 3) the growth and success of your code base requires your team to interface with other teams more frequently.
 If any of these conditions describe your situation, we recommend you practice PSIP!
 Even if none of these conditions describe your situation, we still recommend you practice PSIP to upgrade team practices anytime!

-Click [here](how_to_start.md) if you are ready to start PSIP on your own.
+# How can I contact the IDEAS PSIP team member?

+The PSIP team is happy to answer questions or to help you on your quest of improved software sustainability and quality.
+Please email us [psip@lists.mcs.anl.gov](psip@lists.mcs.anl.gov).

 <!---
 Publish: yes